hanif-mianjee/Vibecoding-Enhanced-Instructions/instructions.md

 - Log errors clearly with context.
 - Suggest resolution paths if stuck.
 - Don’t patch bugs silently—log them and ask for confirmation.

-# 🔁 Reusable Prompt for AI Agent Continuation
-You are continuing the development of this application based on the plan in this file.
-Your tasks are:
-1. Read all instructions and understand the current state.
-2. Pick the next required feature or milestone.
-   - Find its requirement file in the `features/<milestone>` (markdown format with description, acceptance criteria, and other relevant details).
-3. Generate a test-plan for that feature and wait for user review.
-4. Once test plan is approved, implement the feature using TDD.
-5. After completing a step, update the "Current State of Development" section with details.
-6. Always document new files, code functions, and design decisions.
-7. After each round of work, append a new section in this file titled "What’s Next" with a TODO list for the next agent/developer.
-8. Suggest clean and meaningful commit messages.

 # 🧪 How to Generate test-plan.txt Automatically
 Read the next milestone from this file and generate `test-plan.md` with the following format: